openclimatefix/PVNet/README.md

   - hydra: default.yaml
 ```

-Assuming you ran the `save_samples.py` script to generate some premade train and
+Assuming you ran the `save_samples.py` script to generate some presaved train and
-val data batches, you can now train PVNet by running:
+val data samples, you can now train PVNet by running:

 ```
 python run.py